 General Sir Francis Cockburn (1780-1868), is yet another unsung hero of Dover.
 Twice, during his army career his political masters assigned him to oblivion for his humanitarian stance.
 Nonetheless, he played a major role in the European settlement of Canada, was the Commandant of the Settlement of British Honduras (now Belize) and became the Governor of the Bahamas, for which he was knighted.
 In those countries – streets, islands, ports and a town where an internationally well-known event took place, were named after him.
 Here in Dover, Cockburn was applauded over his compassion for widows and orphans of drowned seamen.
 Yet, he has been side-lined from British history due to his attitude towards African-American slavery and the British Law which ran contrary to the laissez-faire beliefs of the British establishment … that almost caused a war between the US and Britain!

 Cockburn was the fifth and youngest son of Parliamentarian Sir James Cockburn (1729–1804), 8th Baronet of Langton.
-His four older brothers all achieved greatness with James (1771-1852) becoming the Governor of Bermuda, Inspector General of the Royal Marines and the High Sheriff of Carmarthenshire; George (1772-1853) an MP, became Admiral of the Fleet; William (1773-1858) Dean of York and Alexander (1776-1852) Lord Chief Justice of England.
+His four older brothers all achieved greatness with James (1771-1852) becoming the Governor of Bermuda, Inspector General of the Royal Marines and the High Sheriff of Carmarthenshire; George (1772-1853) an MP, became Admiral of the Fleet; William (1773-1858) Dean of York and Alexander (1776-1852) the father of the Lord Chief Justice of England.
 Cockburn’s residence in England after 1830 was at 19 East Cliff where he lived with his wife, Canterbury born Alicia Arabella Sandys (1782-1854) whom he married in 1804, and died there.

 In 1792 the Napoleonic Wars (1792-1815) broke out.
 Seven years later, at the age of 19, Cockburn joined the 7th Dragoon Guards as a career soldier.
 By the purchase of commissions and promotions he was promoted to Captain on 3 March 1804 and in 1807 was sent to South America with the 60 Foot Regiment.
 On returning to Europe, from May to December 1809 he served on the Staff in the Peninsula Wars (1808-1813) under Arthur Wellesley (1769-1852) later the Duke of Wellington.
 He was transferred from the 4th Division to the 3rd Division and was the Deputy Judge Advocate in Spain and Portugal.
 Cockburn left for Canada arriving on 27 June 1811 to serve with the Canadian Fencible Infantry and in September that year he was promoted Major.